QijiaZhouX/qijia_zhou_portfolio/Assignment_3.md

 </html>

 I chose this to be my final solution.
-With more info about the GDP, I feel this is a better story to tell the audience.
+With more info about the GDP, this is a better story to tell the audience.
 I changed the color and made fewer contracts.
 I also tried to add a description on the top to make it clearer.
+In the graph, we can identify a clear trend that life expectancy is increasing over time; while it is also positively correlated with the GDP value, some outliers may exist, and it is worth looking into later.
+I think there are other ways to represent the idea, but I didn't get enough time to explore the possibilities.
+For example, in the original data, I identified some significant drops of life expectancies for several countries, and it is unusual in the pattern where the overall life expectancies continue to grow.
+Those drops may be due to war or other unexpected events.
+The future exploration can be how the war affects people's life expectancy and what events may have negative/positive effects.